Alisa Camplin: Post-skiing career

 Camplin announced her retirement from competition in July 2006.
 She intends to pursue interests in the media and in the ski travel industry.

 As of 30 July 2006, she is an international executive for IBM, works as a motivational speaker, and does promotional and charity work.
 Camplin currently works as a senior executive at IBM managing a team of over 300 people.
 She has been the face of Wrigley's Extra chewing gum in Australia since shortly after the 2002 Winter Olympics.
 She is also a judge on the Australian television competition Torvill and Dean's Dancing on Ice, and runs Alisa Camplin Ski Tours.

 On 4 November 2009, Alisa Camplin was one of 15 international torchbearers taking part in the relay's International media program, aimed at increasing global coverage of the cross-Canada relay.
 She ran on day 6 of the Vancouver 2010 Winter Olympic torch relay through the town of Dawson City in the Yukon Territory.

 On 8 December 2009, it was announced that Alisa has joined the Collingwood Football Club board as a replacement for Sally Capp.

+In 2024, Camplin was named as Australia's chef de mission for the 2026 games in Milano Cortina.